jamesaustinmiley/Group-Policy/README.md

 <img src="https://imgur.com/KiV7Vlv.png" alt="New Users"/>
 </p>
 <p>
-Log in to the client-1 VM with one of the new user accounts (mydomain.com\badaca.ros).
+Log in to the client-1 VM with one of the new user accounts (mydomain.com\badaca.ros) to verify the accounts are working.
 You will see the password for each of the new users is included in the script (Password1).
+Log out once you are finished.
 </p>
 <p>
 <img src="https://imgur.com/DidS6Xw.png" alt="Password1"/>